-- Accuracy of information: Fact-based statements about the professoriate are accurate and would be agreed upon by others who are familiar with the literature discussed in this course. - Completeness of response to the assignment: Paper responds to all parts of the assignment. - Organization and coherence: Paper has introduction, body, and conclusion and does not contain irrelevant material; material is arranged in a logical manner and in a manner consistent with the norms of one's discipline. - Appropriate grammar, punctuation, and spelling: Standard English and spelling are consistently used Any errors are minor and few. - Use of disciplinary format and citation style: Paper displays correct use of student's disciplinary format and citation style for papers submitted for presentation or publication).
+• Accuracy of information: Fact-based statements about the professoriate are accurate and would be agreed upon by others who are familiar with the literature discussed in this course (35% of grade).

+- Completeness of response to the assignment: Paper responds to all parts of the assignment (35% of grade). - Organization and coherence: Paper has introduction, body, and conclusion and does not contain irrelevant material; material is arranged in a logical manner and in a manner consistent with the norms of one's discipline (20% of grade). - Appropriate grammar, punctuation, and spelling: Standard English and spelling are consistently used (05% of grade).
+Any errors are minor and few. - Use of disciplinary format and citation style: Paper displays correct use of student's disciplinary format and citation style for papers submitted for presentation or publication (05% of grade).
+If relevant